Covera Covera

 What Is Full Coverage Car Insurance?

 Liability coverage is required by Arizona law.
-It covers damage and injuries you cause to others.
-Arizona minimum is 25/50/15, but most experienced drivers carry higher limits.
+The state minimum is 25/50/15, but most experienced drivers carry higher limits for better protection.

 Collision coverage pays for damage to your vehicle after an accident, regardless of fault.
-Essential for newer vehicles and anyone with a loan or lease.
+Essential for newer vehicles and financed cars.

 Comprehensive coverage covers non-collision events: theft, weather damage, dust storms, flooding, and animal strikes.
-In Arizona, this is especially important — Tempe's ASU campus creates one of Arizona's highest concentrations of young drivers — accident rates spike during the academic year and significantly affect insurance pricing for all local residents.
+In Tempe, this is especially important — Tempe's ASU campus creates one of Arizona's highest concentrations of young drivers — accident rates spike during the academic year and significantly affect insurance pricing for all local residents.

 What Full Coverage Doesn't Cover

-Full Coverage Insurance for Tempe Drivers Over 50
+Full Coverage for Tempe Drivers Over 50

 When Full Coverage Makes Sense